fameandpartners/website/README.md

 ## Deployment

-Refer to the wiki for [more information about the deployment process](https://github.com/fameandpartners/website/wiki/Deployment)
+For more information, please refer to the [deployment docs](doc/ops/deployment.md).

 ### Testing Orders & Payments